RosscoIMF/ChronoX/README.md

 Modern UI:

-Sci-fi themed interface with animated LCD displays.
+Retro GUI design based on the old Casio digital watches from the 80s with animated LCD displays.
-Responsive tabs for graphs, databases, settings, and an about section.
+Responsive tabs for graphs, databases, settings...

 Sensor Integration: